 - Disney Villain Death: Subverted by Boss not actually dying.

-- Discriminate and Switch: Cloth asks a black kid on a bike where to find Crossbo, and the kid answers in what appears to be heavily accented, broken English: "Dat dere yute club."
+- Cloth asks a black kid on a bike where to find Crossbo, and the kid answers in what appears to be heavily accented, broken English: "Dat dere yute club."
 Then it turns out that the name of the place he directed Cloth to is literally "Datdere Yute Club". note

 - Dude, Not Funny!: In-universe, Boss has this reaction to the jury laughing at his hilariously innuendo-laden testimony.

 - Dying Clue: Todd Carty writes Macratty's name in his own blood before dying, but ran out of room and had to scrunch the last few letters up.
 He also did some doodling and wrote "FIND JACK CLOTH" on a piece of cloth.

-- Fan Disservice: Oldman getting out of bed in the sequel.
-Hilariously, her body double is a noticeably overweight man.
+- Fan Disservice: A total snub to those hoping to see Suranne Jones in the nude.
+When Oldman gets out of bed in Series 2, her body double below the shoulders is a blatantly overweight and hairy man.

 - Flashback: "I remember it like it were 'appenin' now... in flashback..."

 - When Jack and Anne are chased into the construction site by Tumbler, there's a danger sign warning of "Danger of death at end of scene".
 Guess what happens at the end of the scene?

 - Freeze-Frame Bonus: All over the damn place.
 Even parodied: see Take That, Audience! below.